2024 NABTEB Civic Education Obj & Essay Answers

 (v) Political Liberty: Democracy provides political freedom by granting all eligible adults the right to vote and participate in elections.
 It includes regular elections and equal chances for political roles, allowing citizens to engage in governance and shape decisions.

-See also 2023 NABTEB Further Mathematics Obj & Essay Legit Answers - June/july
+See also 2023 NABTEB GCE Economics Obj And Essay Answers

 (6a) Human trafficking is the trade in humans, where individuals are recruited, transported, or received through force, coercion, or other means for the purpose of exploitation.
 It commonly involves practices such as sexual slavery, forced labor, or commercial sexual exploitation organized by traffickers.